Diocese of Sant'Agata de' Goti

-The former Roman Catholic Diocese of Sant'Agata de' Goti, in the Province of Benevento, Campania, southern Italy, was a suffragan of the Archdiocese of Benevento from its creation in 969.
+The Roman Catholic Diocese of Sant'Agata de' Goti was an ecclesial jurisdiction of the Latin Church, part of the larger Catholic Church, located in the Province of Benevento, Campania, southern Italy.
+It was a suffragan diocese of the Archdiocese of Benevento from its creation in 969.
 In 1986, it was merged into the Diocese of Cerreto Sannita-Telese-Sant'Agata de' Goti, which continued as a suffragan of the Archdiocese of Benevento.

 The bishops of Sant'Agata de' Goti were also barons of Bagnoli, from the 12th century to the 19th.
-From 1818 to 1854, the bishop of Sant'Agata de' Goti was also bishop of Acerra.
+From 1818 to 1854, the bishop of Sant'Agata de' Goti was also Bishop of Acerra.

 History

 Fief

 The castle of Sant'Agata was held by a Lombard gastaldo, dependent upon the duchy of Benevento, who was promoted to the rank of count by Duke Arechis II of Benevento in 758.
 In 866, Emperor Louis II captured it from the Byzantines, who had taken it from the Longobard Duchy of Benevento.

 The fief of Sant'Agata was held, around the end of the first millennium, by the Lombard prince of Capua, Landolfo.
 In 1066 it fell into the hands of the Normans.
 Even at the beginning of the Norman rule, it remained in the hands of a Lombard, Rainulfo II (1181), who was named Count of S. Agata by King William II of Sicily.

 When the French conquered the kingdom of Sicily, King Charles I granted the county of S. Agata to the Artus family, which held the fief until Ladislaus d'Artus was killed in 1411 in a rebellion against King Ladislaus of Naples.
 Subsequently, the fief passed to the Orilia family, then the Della Ratta, the Acquaviva, and the Ram.
 In the 1500s it became a duchy under the Cossa, and then in 1674 under the Carafa, who held it until the abolition of feudalism in the mid-19th century.

 The name Sant'Agata de' Goti of the See is derived by tradition from a body of Goths who took refuge there after the battle of Vesuvius (552); the church of the Goths in Rome, too, was dedicated to St. Agatha.
 In the diocese, there are also parish churches called Sant'Agata sopra la Porta and Sant'Agata de Marenis.